dosipod/SrWiki/Reactive-Animations.md

 Some of the 2D routines require 256 LED's in a 16x16 matrix.

+As we continue to develop SR WLED, some animations may appear or disappear.
+It's still a work very much in progress.

 | Effect | Description | Sliders
 | :------------------ | --- | ---